 Good to know

-All retail businesses are required to charge a HK$0.50 fee for each plastic shopping bag.
+All retail businesses are required to charge at least HK$0.50 for each plastic shopping bag.

 Violent crime is extremely low in Hong Kong.
 Petty crime such as pickpocketing and bag-snatching do occur in crowded areas such as markets and on trains.
 Smart Traveller warns that crime syndicates have been known to hire young women to approach Western men and spike their drinks then steal their wallets.